-Most contracts permit an assignment as long as the other party to the contract approves the assignment.
+Most contracts permit an assignment if the other party to the contract approves the assignment.

 Many contracts require the other side to approve your assignment of the contract before they will approve it.
-As long as the assignment is “reasonable,” meaning that the assignment won’t jeopardize payment, performance and the security of the other party or increase the other party’s risks of a default, most parties will accept it… but not always.
+If the assignment is “reasonable,” meaning that the assignment won’t jeopardize payment, performance and the security of the other party or increase the other party’s risks of a default, most parties will accept it… but not always.

 If your contract requires another’s consent, it’s a good idea to get that consent in writing before you commit yourself to a contract assignment.